Symantec/cwa-python-samples/README.md

 -----------------------------------------------------------------------------------------------------------------------
 cwa_getEvents.py

-Script to get events that are generated due to misconfigurations of AWS resources as per policy or checks.
+Script to get events that are generated due to misconfigurations of AWS/Azure resources as per policy or checks.
 Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_get_event_details

 -----------------------------------------------------------------------------------------------------------------------
 cwa_getListofAccounts.py

-Script to get the list of all available accounts in the cloud infrastructure.
+Script to get the list of all available AWS and Azure accounts in the cloud infrastructure.
 Refer to CWA REST API at https://apidocs.symantec.com/home/sCWA#_getaccounts

 -----------------------------------------------------------------------------------------------------------------------
 cwa_getListofChecksForResoucres.py

-Script to get the list of checks along with the check details for the resource id you provide.
+Script to get the list of checks along with the check details for the AWS and Azure resources' id you provide.
 Refer to CWA REST API at https://apidocs.symantec.com/home/sCWA#_getchecksforservice

 -----------------------------------------------------------------------------------------------------------------------